Waste management in Egypt: Deficiencies

-workers community
+Workers' community (Zabbaleen)

 Informal garbage collectors are a key element of Cairo's waste management system.
 The workers' community, approximately 80.000 to 150.000 members which are mostly Coptic Christians, has been collecting substantial amounts of Cairo's waste since the 1930s.

 The community, mostly settled in Cairo's ward Manshiyat Naser in the so-called Moqattam Garbage City, has witnessed decades of marginalization.
 Without governmental support, the community has been living largely impoverished and with only little access to health and social services.
 In exchange for a relatively small monthly fee paid by every household, Cairo's informal garbage collectors deal with approximately 9.000 of the city's 15.000 tons of daily produced household waste.
 By collecting, sorting and reselling salvaged materials, workers manage to recycle up to 85% of the collected waste.
 In the early 2000s, the Egyptian government under Mubarak decided to place household waste collection in the hands of the international companies.
 In the newly established system, residents had to bring their waste to public collection sites, and to pay larger fees than previously for the waste management services.
 The community, working with a recycling system that heavily depends upon the use of pigs, witnessed another harsh setback in 2009.
 In reaction to the spread of H1N1 influenza, the government under Mubarak culled approximately 300.000 pigs and closed down two pork slaughterhouses.
 Growing public discontent with ineffectiveness and higher costs under the new waste management system induced the Egyptian government to return to the workers community, this time officially incorporating it into the waste management system.
 Unified in a syndicate, workers are now equipped with uniforms and government vehicles.

 In 2016, the French-Tunisian artist eL Seed finished the anamorphic piece 'Perception'.
 Covering almost 50 buildings in Manshiyat Naser, the artwork shall question judgement and misconception towards the marginalized workers community.